peggyjs/peggy/README.md

 Rules need to be separated only by whitespace (their beginning is easily recognizable), but a semicolon (“;”) after the parsing expression is allowed.

-The first rule can be preceded by a _top level initializer_ and/or a _parse level initializer_, in that order.
+The first rule can be preceded by a _global initializer_ and/or a _per-parse
+initializer_, in that order.
 Both are pieces of JavaScript code in double curly braces (“{{” and “}}”) and single curly braces (“{” and “}”) respectively.
 All variables and functions defined in both _initializers_ are accessible in rule actions and semantic predicates.
 Curly braces in both _initializers_ code must be balanced.

-The _top level initializer_ is executed once and only once, when the generated parser is loaded (through a `require` or an `import` statement for instance).
+The _global initializer_ is executed once and only once, when the generated parser is loaded (through a `require` or an `import` statement for instance).
 It is the ideal location to require, to import or to declare utility functions to be used in rule actions and semantic predicates.

-The _parse level initializer_ is called everytime and before the generated parser starts parsing.
-The code inside the _parse level initializer_ can access the input string and the options passed to the parser using the `input` variable and the `options` variable respectively.
+The _per-parse initializer_ is called before the generated parser starts parsing.
+The code inside the _per-parse initializer_ can access the input string and the options passed to the parser using the `input` variable and the `options` variable respectively.
 It is the ideal location to create data structures that are unique to each parse or to modify the input before the parse.

-Let's look at the example grammar from above using a _top level initializer_ and a _parse level initializer_:
+Let's look at the example grammar from above using a _global initializer_ and a _per-parse initializer_:

 ```peggy
 {{